utap2/utap2/docs/rst/installation.rst

 if the default values for DNS_HOST and HOST_APACHE_PORT were not modified.

-Install UTAP on Google Cloud platform
+Install UTAP on Google Cloud platform (GCP)
 -------------------------------------
 requirments: